blosavio/readmoi/README.md

         <a href="https://github.com/weavejester/hiccup">Hiccup</a> is a wonderful utility that consumes Clojure code and outputs <span class=
         "small-caps">html</span>.
 All the benefits of Clojure transfer to authoring <span class="small-caps">html</span>.
 Code editors can sling around
         <span class="small-caps">lisp</span> forms with abandon.
 We have the whole Clojure universe at our disposal.
 And best of all, we can evaluate code
         examples, right there in the document itself.
+But, GitHub ReadMe documents are produced from markdown files, not hiccup.
       </p>
       <p>
-        But, GitHub ReadMe documents are generated from markdown files, not hiccup.
-The ReadMoi library generates <span class="small-caps">html</span> and markdown ReadMe files — with up-to-date, evaluated code examples — from hiccup source.
+        <strong>The ReadMoi library generates <span class="small-caps">html</span> and markdown ReadMe files — with up-to-date, evaluated code examples — from
+        hiccup source.</strong>
       </p>
       <p>
         The resulting ReadMe document is structured exactly as you see here: a Clojars badge, navigation links, one or more <span class=
         "small-caps">html</span> <code>&lt;section&gt;</code>s (<em>Intro</em>, <em>Usage</em>, <em>Glossary</em>, etc.) containing evaluated code examples, a
         license statement, and a footer with copyright and compilation metadata.
       </p>
-      <p></p>
     </section>
     <section id="usage">
       <h2>